Aiming Low Is Harder -- Induction for Lower Bounds in Probabilistic Program Verification: From Expectations to Stochastic Processes

-So if $\WHILEDO{\guard}{C}$ is universally almost--surely terminating, then $\mathbf{X}^{f,I}$ converges to $X_{\termtime{\guard}}^f$ almost--surely with respect to the measure $\phantom{}^{\State}\mathbb{P}$ \mbox{for any $\State \in \States$}. \end{restatable} {}Intuitively, the factor $\indicator{(\termtime{\guard})^{-1}(\Nats)}(\run)$ selects those runs $\run$ where the looping time $\termtime{\guard}$ is finite.
+Intuitively, the factor $\indicator{(\termtime{\guard})^{-1}(\Nats)}(\run)$ selects those runs $\run$ where the looping time $\termtime{\guard}$ is finite.
 If the loop is AST, then this factor can be neglected, because then $\indicator{(\termtime{\guard})^{-1}(\Nats)}$ \emph{is} the constant function $1$ for the probability measures $\phantom{}^{\State}\mathbb{P}$.
 In any case, (i.e., whether the looping time is almost--surely finite or not) the expected value of the \emph{stopped process} captures precisely the weakest preexpectation of our loop with respect to the postexpectation $f$, since only the terminating runs are taken into account by $X_{\termtime{\guard}}^f$ and by $\lfp \charwp{\guard}{C}{f}$ when computing the expected value of $f$ after termination of the loop.
-So from \cref{cor:connection_expectation} and \cref{lemma:as_limit} we get our first main result:$\!\!$ \begin{restatable}[Weakest Preexpectation is Expected Value of Stopped Process]{theorem}{thmlfpexpectation} \end{restatable} {}\cref{thm:lfp_expectation} captures our sought--after least fixed point as an expected value of a canonical stopped process.
+So from \cref{cor:connection_expectation} and \cref{lemma:as_limit} we get our first main result:$\!\!$ \begin{restatable}[Weakest Preexpectation is Expected Value of Stopped Process]{theorem}{thmlfpexpectation} \end{restatable}

+\cref{thm:lfp_expectation} captures our sought--after least fixed point as an expected value of a canonical stopped process.
 This is what will allow us to later apply the Optional Stopping Theorem.
 Moreover, it is crucial for deriving our generalization of an existing rule for lower bounds (cf.\ \cref{sec:mciver_morgan}) and the connection of upper bounds to the Lemma of Fatou (cf.\ \cref{sec:fatou}).